sigmod2026anon/SIGMODArtifact/README.md

 # Mathematical Foundations of Poisoning Attacks on Linear Regression over Cumulative Distribution Functions

-This repository contains the code for the paper "Mathematical Foundations of Poisoning Attacks on Linear Regression over Cumulative Distribution Functions".
-The code is based on [SOSD](https://github.com/learnedsystems/SOSD) (Search on Sorted Data Benchmark).
+This repository contains the artifact for the paper **"Mathematical Foundations of Poisoning Attacks on Linear Regression over Cumulative Distribution Functions."** The implementation builds upon [SOSD](https://github.com/learnedsystems/SOSD) (Search on Sorted Data Benchmark).
+This repository is anonymized for double-blind review.

 ## Repository Structure (What is modified from SOSD)